archiemartini/CV/README.md

 Editorial and Creative Assistant
 - Worked in a team to deliver highly succinct educational content to be delivered to a worldwide audience, under weekly deadlines.
 - Involved with product development, design, and advertisement, with a given responsibility for drafting pitches to educational institutions/investors
+- Required: fast acquisition of subject knowledge, a constant eye to writing in a strict house style, and seamless communication with colleagues.

 **MediaPlanet** (nov 2021 to feb 2022)
 Freelance Editor & Proofreader